-We estimate non-group health insurance premiums endogenously based on estimates of plan liability within a risk pool and Marketplace premium setting rules.
-Our methodology for establishing premiums was carried out in the following five steps:
+We estimate non-group and ESI health insurance premiums endogenously based on estimates of plan liability within a risk pool and Marketplace premium setting rules.
+Our methodology for establishing premiums was carried out in the following six steps:

-- 1. Define state-specific risk pools that consist of all individuals within the state enrolling in nongroup coverage. - Calculate adjusted plan liability as the difference between simulated health spending and simulated OOP for all members within the risk pool, adjusted for the insurer's administrative costs. - 3.
+- 1. For non-group premiums, define state-specific risk pools that consist of all individuals who enroll within the state.
+For ESI premiums, we combine all small firms (less than 50 employees) in a state into one risk pool, while each large firm is its own separate risk pool. - 2.
+Calculate adjusted plan liability as the difference between simulated health spending and simulated OOP for all members within the risk pool, adjusted for the insurer's administrative costs. - 3.
 Determine an enrollee-specific rating factor based on the enrollee's age, tobacco status, and family structure. - 4.
-Within each risk pool, divide the total plan liability by the total rating factors, to determine a premium amount per rating weight. - 5.
-Set employer plan premiums based on state average premiums reported in the MEPS.
+Within each risk pool, divide the total plan liability by the total rating factors, to determine a premium amount per rating weight.